arkency/posts/posts/2020-04-24-managing-rails-event-store-subscriptions-how-to.md

 script.generate_handler_to_events
 ```

-I would very much welcome this or simillar tool in Rails Event Store for a broader audience.
+I would very much welcome this or similar tool in Rails Event Store for a broader audience.
 Something like `rails routes` but for subscriptions.
 Either in the console or in the [browser](https://railseventstore.org/docs/browser/).

 Who knows, maybe that could be [your contribution](https://github.com/RailsEventStore/rails_event_store)? 🙂